-Within Danor's borders, magic quickly seeps away, a consequence of the Great Malice, where the eladrin goddess Srasama died five hundred years ago.
-Rituals cannot be cast within Danor.
-Magic item powers, enhancement bonuses, item bonuses, and properties function normally, subject to DM adjudication.
+Within Danor's borders, magic quickly seeps away, a consequence of the Great Malice, where the high elf goddess Srasama died five hundred years ago.
+Magic item powers, enhancement bonuses, and item properties function normally, subject to GM adjudication.

-A creature's own innate magical powers still function, such as a tiefling's infernal rebuke or an eladrin's fey step.
+A creature's own innate magical powers still function, such as racial spell-like abilities.
 Magic class abilities that aren't implement-based also function normally.
-Creatures cannot use implement-based class powers unless they have a magic implement with at least a +2 enhancement bonus.
+Unless the caster has an appropriate magical focus, such as a wizard's bonded item, a magically enchanted holy symbol, or an associated familiar to use as a conduit, magic will not work within the realm of Danor.
 These items carry enough innate magic with them to power spells and prayers, but over a period of weeks or months, even their power fades entirely.

-Since it's impossible to create magic implements in Danor (doing so requires the Enchant Magic Item ritual), almost no Danorans study magic.
-The few Danoran mages there are either traveled to other nations to study, or purchased magic implements and paid exorbitantly to import tutors.
+Since it is impossible to create magic implements in Danor, almost no Danorans study magic.
+The few Danoran mages there are either traveled to other nations to study, or purchased magic implements and paid exorbitant amounts to import tutors.

 Just beyond Danor's borders, in a broad swath hundreds of miles wide, the fabric of magic is damaged but not destroyed.
-In these places, known as the Malice Lands, whenever a character performs a ritual, uses a magic item power, or uses an implement-based class power, roll an unmodified 1d20.
+In these places, known as the Malice Lands, whenever a character casts a spell they must make a DC 14 Will save or be affected by a random spellblight (See the "Spellblights" section in Chapter 2 of the PATHFINDER ROLE-PLAYING GAME Ultimate Magic supplement.)
+If you don't have access to the spellblight rules, instead roll an unmodified 1d20 anytime a spell is cast.
 On a 1, a mishap occurs.
-This usually takes the form of the power backfiring, manifesting as a free-willed monster, or otherwise going dangerously awry.
+A mishap is a random magical event that usually results in the spell backfiring, manifesting as a free-willed monster, or otherwise going dangerously awry.